CodeYourFuture/cyf-hotel-react/README.md

 - When the response comes back, use `setBookings` to update the results

 **Test:** Verify the customers data are still displayed correctly in the table.

-#### 16. Highlight booking row when clicked

-**Instructions:** Within the `<SearchResults />` component or its child components, add an `onClick` handler to each row in the table (hint: on the `<tr>` element).
-When clicked, the row is "selected" and highlighted with a different colour.
-When clicked again, the row is unselected and the coloured highlighting is removed.

-**Hint:** Use a new state variable for each row to record if the row is selected or not, and use this value to set a class to the `className` prop of the row.

-**Test:** Verify that each row of your table can be highlighted (on and off) independently when being clicked.

-## Lesson 3

 #### 17. Storing the search input in a state